bwestlin/bwestlin.github.io/_posts/2014-07-18-play-disable-csrf-for-single-action.md

 I had this problem recently and came up with the following solution which is based on handling the filter-chain in a similar way that [Play] does it but giving the ability to select the filters to apply based on the request-header.
-By doing that the path could be used for determining which filters to use.
+By doing that the path can be used for determining which filters to use.
 This was good enough for my use case of disabling the CSRFFilter for one Action.

 Here's a code example for the **Global object**: